OpenFogStack/FBase/README.md

 ## Publish/Subscribe

 ### Subscription Management
-- [ ] Add background task that checks whether any of the keygroups I am responsible for have been updated by another machine (CheckKeygroupSubscriptionsTask) #11
+- [ ] Add background task that checks whether any of the keygroups I am responsible for have been updated by another machine (CheckKeygroupConfigurationsOnUpdatesTask) #11
 - [ ] Add background task that checks whether any keygroups don't have a responsible machine yet #11
+- [ ] Add functionality to unsubscribe from machines if not responsible anymore or if keygroup has been deleted/node removed without the machine noticing

 ### Heartbeats
 - [ ] Add background task that stores own heartbeats in the node database #11